Bhargab-Medhi/whatsapp_bot/README.md

 ```
-Büññy®Bot is an UserBot for WhatsApp That allowing you to get done so many tasks.
+Mr. B Bot is an UserBot for WhatsApp that allow us to do many tasks.
 The user is responsible for all possible consequences of misuse.
 This is not a Open-Source project.
 This is just a project that allow you to get deploy a bot.
 Additionally, it enables plug-in support for users.